-Since bleeds can’t be automatically generated in Photoshop, we allow bleed borders or marks on a separate layer to show the bleed area.
+Since Photoshop does not include bleed settings, we allow the inclusion of bleed to artboard and canvas sizes and bleed borders or marks on a separate layer to show the bleed area.

 All text must be editable and use Adobe Fonts - do not outline text.
 Users expect the ability to edit and customize text to their needs.

 The minimum acceptable font size is 8 pt.
 Anything smaller is subject to rejection for legibility reasons.

 Images must be embedded in the template.
 Adobe Stock templates are single files that do not allow for packaging of external files.
 Do not link images in your template - they will not appear for the end user.

 Embedded images must be saved as .psd, .psb, .jpg, .png, or .tif files.
 We do not accept images in .ai or .eps format in Photoshop templates because end users may not have access to all Creative Cloud apps.

 Make sure that embedded images have the same effective ppi as the resolution of the document - a web/mobile template at 72 ppi must have embedded images also at 72 ppi; a print template at 300 ppi must have embedded images also at 300 ppi.

 A document must be set up in CMYK for print templates, and RGB for screen-based templates.

 However, when utilizing Photoshop artboards, use RGB.
 Artboards in Photoshop are optimized for the RGB color mode and advanced GPU drawing mode.